It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 Word count is discrete- it can only take whole numbers like 3 or 20, and it is our only feature.
 Because of this, we can only make very limited predicted rating values, while the observed rating can take on many other values.
 Because of this, the raw plot would show a more banded result with many points overlapping, so we use a technique called jittering to move the points around a little bit so we can see them all.
 The points are still roughly in the same place, but they are moved around a little bit so we can see them all.↩︎

 For a good intro to conformal prediction, see Angelopoulos and Bates (2022).
 The mapie is a good tool for Python, and the tidymodels family has recently added this functionality via the probably package.
-Michael has a mostly complete blog post that got lost in the shuffle, but will be available at some point as well.↩︎
+Michael has a mostly complete blog post on conformal prediction that got lost in the shuffle, but will be available at some point as well.↩︎

 You can calculate this as pt(stat, df = model degrees of freedom, lower=FALSE)*2 in R, or usestats.t.cdf in Python.
-The model degrees of freedom are provided in the summary output (a.k.a. residual degrees of freedom), are used when obtaining the two-sided p-value, which is what we want in this case.
+The model degrees of freedom provided in the summary output (a.k.a. residual degrees of freedom), are used when obtaining the two-sided p-value, which is what we want in this case.
 When it comes to t and Z statistics, anything over 2 is statistically significant by the common standard of a p-value of .05 or less.
 Note that even though output will round it to zero, the true p-value can never be zero.↩︎

 The interpretation regarding the CI is even more nuanced than this, but we’ll leave that for another time.
 For now, we’ll just say that the CI is a range of values that are good guesses for the true value.
 Your authors have used frequentist and Bayesian statistics for many years, and we are fine with both of them, because they both work well enough in the real world.
 Despite where this ranged estimate comes from, the vast majority use CIs in the same way, and they are a useful tool for understanding the uncertainty in our estimates.↩︎